Frequently Asked Questions

 Who can use this archive material?

-This material is licensed for creative reuse by young filmmakers on course-related projects in schools, higher education institutions and training schemes in the UK and Ireland.
+This material is licensed for creative reuse by emerging filmmakers on course-related projects in schools, further and higher education institutions and training schemes in the UK and Ireland.
 It is licensed free of charge until 2030 on a non-commercial basis.

 How much of it can I use?